Distillation of Large Language Models via Concrete Score Matching: Method

 where $\mathbf{w}(y_t)=\left(w_1(y_t), w_2(y_t)\right)^T$, $\mathbf{\tilde{f}}_{\theta}[y_t] = \left(\tilde{f}^{w_2}_{\theta}[y_t], \tilde{f}^{w_1}_{\theta}[y_t]\right)^T$, $ \mathbf{\tilde{f}}_{T}[y_t] = \left(\tilde{f}^{w_2}_{T}[y_t], \tilde{f}^{w_1}_{T}[y_t]\right)^T$, with $\tilde{f}^{w}_{\theta}[y_t]=f_{\theta}[y_t] - \mathbb{E}_{w(x)}[f_{\theta}[x]]$, $\tilde{f}^{w}_{T}[y_t]=f_{T}[y_t] - \mathbb{E}_{w(x)}[f_{T}[x]]$ are normalized logits. \end{restatable}

 The proof is provided in \Cref{sec:A.3}.
+For the actual training time and memory usage, please refer to \Cref{tab:memory} in \Cref{sec:D}.
 These results follow from factorizing the independent variables. \Cref{alg:1} further details the gradient computation of \cref{eq:grad} step by step, with each step requiring only linear time over the vocabulary.
-An alternative approach is to use Monte Carlo estimation.
+An alternative approach is to use Monte Carlo estimation as described in \Cref{alg:2} of \Cref{sec:B}.
 Instead of taking a weighted sum over all possible states of $y_t$ with $w_1$, one can draw a single sample of $y_t$ according to probability $w_1$ and compute the loss in expectation.
-However, this approach increases the variance within the batched samples, leading to degraded estimation accuracy and typically lower performance compared to the analytic computation (see \Cref{fig:5}).
+The Monte Carlo estimation, unlike the analytic gradient form, does not require assuming independence between the two variables of $w$, allowing it to model the joint weighting function space directly.
+However, defining a joint weighting function over two discrete vocabulary spaces is generally difficult.
+We found that independent weighting functions capture various behaviors in \Cref{sec:4.3}.
+In these cases, Monte Carlo estimation increases the variance within batched samples, which slightly slows the convergence compared to the analytic computation (see \Cref{fig:5.a}).

 \textbf{Gradient analysis:} The gradient of $\mathcal{L}_{\text{CSD}}$ in \cref{eq:grad} has a structure similar to that of $D_{\text{KL}}$.
 For intuitive understanding, let us consider the case where the weighting function of CSD is the uniform distribution $U$.
 Then, the gradient of each loss becomes: